osixia/container-baseimage/README.md

 See complete example in: [example/multiple-process-image](example/multiple-process-image)

-Note: it would have been  ♪ faster, better, stronger ♪ to extends the previous image but to make things easier we just copied files.
+Note: it would have been  ♪ ~~harder~~, faster, better, stronger ♪ to extends the previous image but to make things easier we just copied files.

 So here the image directory structure: